-Appendix B - Scoring Categories Scoring Category 3: Feasibility
+Scoring Category 3: Feasibility

-In this section, we ask you to demonstrate that your innovation makes operational and economic sense.
-CalTestBed wants to support projects that have well-defined viability criteria and clear, quantified risk factors.

-Successful applicants will show a strong understanding that the long-term product viability is achievable, which may or may not include other supportive financial mechanisms in place (i.e. grants, awards, etc.).
-Thoughtful responses will include a roadmap for the technology and show that business model is in place for the years following CalTestBed participation and how the voucher program can help advance your product's TRL level.
+Demonstrate that your innovation makes operational and economic sense.
+Projects should have well-defined viability criteria and clear, quantified risk factors.
+Successful applicants will show that the long-term product viability is achievable, which may or may not include other supportive financial mechanisms in place (i.e. grants, awards, etc.).
+Thoughtful responses will include a roadmap for the technology that expands beyond CalTestBed participation, and how the voucher program can help advance your product's TRL level.